PlantG3/TF05/README.md

 - 04_chrcomp
   genome comparison using assembled genomes
 - 05_mutCGRD
-  copy number analysis using Illumina reads between MC7
+  copy number analysis between MC7 mutants and the original MC7 using Nanopore reads
 - 06_TE
   TE annotation and extract sequences of intact LTRs
 - 07_methyl